FabioCanavarro/FerrisLog/README.md

 - **Network Client Support**: Operations can be called from a device to a server
 - **Core Operations**: Set, get, and remove key-value pairs with easy commands
 - **Persistence**: All operations are logged as JSON to survive program restarts
-- **Log Compaction**: Automatic compaction when log size exceeds threshold
+- **Automatic Log Compaction**: Automatic compaction when log size exceeds threshold
 - **Snapshots**: Create and load snapshots for backup and recovery
 - **Command Line Interface**: Built with `clap` for intuitive command parsing